 If you work with numbers or any kind of data sets, you know how much time, energy, and frustration spreadsheet functions can save you.
 Bye bye manual, tedious calculations!
 Using the right function for a calculation is a game changer.

-Continuing in our efforts to help you become a Google Sheets wiz, we’re sharing three more functions you can start using today.
-We’ll discuss and show examples of the functions for error handling,
+Continuing in our efforts to help you become a Google Sheets wiz, we’re sharing three more advanced Google Sheets functions you can start using today.
+We’ll discuss and show examples of:

 Sometimes it’s just an issue of style.
 Rather than displaying an ugly error in your data, you’d rather show a blank or a zero.
-The bigger problem though is when errors prevent subsequent calculations from working.
+The bigger problem though is when errors prevent subsequent calculations from working elsewhere in your spreadsheet.

 Some errors like

 #DIV/0!, which happen if you try and divide a number by zero, aren’t easily avoidable.
 Others like